nnecklace/inari/README.md

 #### Dataflow framework

 Tasks 1-4 done in chapter 8.
 Time ran out so, tasks 5-6 remain undone.
 Dataflow framework and flowgraphs have only been tested manually.
 Unknown at this point if, and how many, bugs are present.
+There are many `./check.sh` errors with the dataflow namespace.
+There was limited time to clean that up.